 - In case you haven’t noticed, every time something is placed in the BOTTOM of the oven, the bottom will cook MUCH faster than the top usually causing it to burn.
 But we are going to use that to our advantage and remove them before the burn.

 - This little tip is the key to getting evenly browned wedges on the bottom faster with NO FLIPPING!

-- For these wedges, you will finish them off on the TOP rack directly under your broiler.
-Your potato wedges will get nicely golden brown and crispy on top so you will SEE when they are done.
+- For these wedges, you will finish them off on the TOP rack directly under your broiler so they get nicely golden brown and crispy on top!

 - I don’t think people realize how well seasoned most french fries are.
 That is why they’re so yummy!

 - Add your parsley last for a pop of color and added flavor.

 - Cookie spray just wont cut it.
 You need a good amount of fat to get a crispy texture.
 Since I only use olive oil, I am not afraid of using too much because I know it is healthier than most oils.

 - Coat your wedges generously so they don't stick to the pan and so they brown nicely.
 It also adds a lot of flavor!

 - I love my Yukon Golds.
 It is all I have been buying these days.
 I didn't realize how DIFFERENT potatoes were until I really started comparing!
 I don't like waxy potatoes as much for this recipe.
 Idaho and Russets have more starch and less moisture than your Yukon Golds so they wont come out as creamy as they do.
-Use Yukon Golds for this recipe and you won’t regret it!